Monday, September 23, 2024

 We passed many landmarks:

 Did you know that 4000 people are buried in Westminster Abbey?
-We passed by Westminster Abbey Downing Street, Trafalgar Square, the Strand theater, dragon statues indicating one is leaving or entering London, the city proper, and MORE!
+We passed by Westminster Abbey, Downing Street, Trafalgar Square, the Strand theater, dragon statues indicating one is leaving or entering London, the city proper, and MORE!

 Our first stop was St. Paul’s Cathedral on Ludgate Hill, the highest point in the City of London.
 Prince Charles and Diana were married there, and over a hundred people are buried there, including Admiral Horatio Nelson and Sir Christopher Wren, the architect.